max-mapper/ndarray-stl/readme.md

 ![mario](img/mario-builder.png)

 When you export your creation from Voxel Builder you get a PNG file with the voxel data magically encoded inside.
-That means you can upload the PNG photo of your creation into any app that knows how to extract it and you can then fully view edit your 3D in that app.
+That means you can upload the PNG photo of your creation into any app that knows how to extract it (such as the WebGl powered [voxel-critter](http://shama.github.io/voxel-critter/)) and you can then fully view edit your 3D in that app.

 For example, this image has encoded voxel data hidden inside: